-Ashley concentrates her practice in medical malpractice defense, professional licensing, personal injury defense, and professional liability defense.
+Ashley is a partner with Vandeventer Black LLP and has a multifaceted practice, concentrated in medical malpractice defense, personal injury defense, professional licensing, and professional liability defense.

 Ashley earned her B.A. (with distinction) from the University of Virginia where she double majored in Political Theory and Psychology.
-She was the president of the Virginia Themis Society (pre-law organization), a member of the Psi-Chi National Honor Society in Psychology, and received the Psychology Research Excellence Award for her research related to the study of political psychology.
+She was the president of the Virginia Themis Society, a member of the Psi-Chi National Honor Society in Psychology, and received the Psychology Research Excellence Award for her research related to the study of political psychology.